navarq/GettingAndCleaningDataProject/README.md

 The run_analysis function uses the readset function to read the raw data files, depending on the name of the datasets.
 Run analysis creates a new directory for the data called data.
-The function downloads the data from the online source given above to a file named getdata.zip located in this directory and outputs the date.
+The function downloads the data from the online source given above to a file named getdata.zip and outputs the date.
 The function extracts this data within a "data" directory.

 The function reads the activity names file activity_labels.
 The function reads the features.txt that lists the names of the X labels.
 A number of filters are run on these names as they would not be ideal.
 Commas "," are removed, as these would convert to dots ".".
 The names are changed into lower case.
 Hyphens are removed, as these too would convert to dots.
 Next open and close brackets are also removed as these too would be converted to dots.
-Next the datasets are read using the datasets functions.
+Next the datasets are read using the readSet function.
+These datasets are merged using rbind.
+The columns are then filtered by the words mean or std appearing in the filename, and the first 2 rows that feature the activity id and subject id are also filtered.
+The merged dataset is outputted.
+Finally the aggregate function is used to get the averages over activity and subject identifiers.
+The descriptive names, with underscores and capitals removed are from the activity names and these are added as labels.
+The activity and subject columns are also converted to factors.
+Finally the files for the analysis are deleted.